Home » Computer Guides » Windows Guides » How To Make An MP3 CD

 You can check the instruction manual for your CD player, or just dive in, create an MP3 CD and see if it plays.
 You may be pleasantly surprised.

-To make an MP3 CD, load a blank CD into the CD tray.
+To create a MP3 CD, load a blank CD into the CD tray.

 Close or ignore any autoplay options that pop up.